Freelancers already know the benefits of remote work.

 What Living Here is Like: Millenials love Pittsburgh because it's affordable, the old suburban neighborhoods are distinctive, and there are ample nightlife and bars.
 People here are friendly and enjoy cultural arts.
 They shrive for community spirit and raise families here.
 Compared to other large cities, it has an incredibly low cost of living too.

-Why It's Perfect for Freelancers: Pittsburgh has recently been called the tech center of America, so if you're tech-savvy or work in the niche, there are plenty of job opportunities available.
-Plus, freelancers have over 250 coffee shops to work from, and there are a number of coworking spaces.
+Why It's Perfect for Freelancers: Pittsburgh is ideal if you're tech-savvy or work in the niche.
+Known as the tech center of America, there are plenty of job opportunities available.
+Plus, freelancers have over 250 coffee shops to work from, and there are several co-working spaces.

 12. Salt Lake City, Utah